-The following table sets out, by categories, the fees paid to Deloitte & Touche LLP, the Company's external auditors, for the fiscal years 2005 and 2004:
+The following table sets out, by categories, the fees billed by Deloitte & Touche LLP, the Company's external auditors, for the fiscal years 2006 and 2005:

-Fee Category 2005 2004
+Fee Category 2006 2005

 (\$) (\$)

-Audit Fees 532,705 493,614
+Audit Fees 628,325 532,705

-Audit Related Fees 206,368 79,927
+Audit Related Fees 242,796 206,368

-Tax Fees 174,671 232,158
+Tax Fees 86,116 174,671

-All Other Fees - 247,575
+All Other Fees - -

-Total 913,744 1 053,274
+Total 957,237 913,744

-[&]quot;Audit Fees" include the aggregate professional fees paid to Deloitte & Touche LLP for the audit of the consolidated annual financial statements.
+[&]quot;Audit Fees" include the aggregate professional fees billed by Deloitte & Touche LLP for the audit of the consolidated annual financial statements.

-"Audit Related Fees" include the aggregate fees paid to Deloitte & Touche LLP for services that would normally be performed by the external auditors.
+"Audit Related Fees" include the aggregate fees billed by Deloitte & Touche LLP for services that would normally be performed by the external auditors.
 More specifically, these services include, among others, pension plans audits, attest services that are required by statute or regulation, assistance in preparing for the future requirements on internal control certification, consultations regarding financial reporting and accounting standards and translation services.

-"Tax Fees" include the aggregate fees paid to Deloitte & Touche LLP for tax compliance, tax advice, tax planning and advisory services relating to the preparation of corporate tax, capital tax and sales tax returns.
+"Tax Fees" include the aggregate fees billed by Deloitte & Touche LLP for tax compliance, tax advice, tax planning and advisory services relating to the preparation of corporate tax, capital tax and sales tax returns.

-"All Other Fees" include the aggregate fees paid to Deloitte & Touche LLP for all services other than those reported under Audit Fees, Audit Related Fees and Tax Fees, including namely consultation services for municipal taxation and due diligence review in the context of acquisitions.
+"All Other Fees" include the aggregate fees billed by Deloitte & Touche LLP for all services other than those reported under Audit Fees, Audit Related Fees and Tax Fees.